Chijioke-Udokporo/vite-elysia-forge/README.md

 ## Production Usage

-When building for production, Vite will output your frontend to `dist`.
-You can use the included production server utility to serve your static files and API.
+When building for production, you need to build both the Vite frontend and the Elysia backend.
+This package provides a CLI to handle this for you.

 1. Create a production entry file (e.g., `prod.ts`):